flostracke/efor/README.md

 ## Example

+### Setup

 First we load some packages for this example.
+The efor package contains some fictional timeseries data for demonstrating the apporaches:

 ``` r